dtseto/Hermes-master/README.md

 - Possible features fixing proxy bugs better error message display

-- Improve support for later MacOS currently written for 10.10+ rewrite for 11+
+- Improve support for later MacOS currently written for 10.10+ rewrite for 11+, setup app sandboxing, app notarization, use new keychain code,

-- Hard redesign for swift instead of interface builder
+- Hard redesign for swift instead of interface builder (probably not since Hermes is forked from pianobar written in C)

 Below for Hermes
 Thanks to the suggestions by [blalor](https://github.com/blalor), there's a few